Greater Birmingham & Solihull LEP

 BASIS – Birmingham & Solihull Industrial Symbiosis Project: aims to work with SMEs to quantify their wastes and seek resource efficiency improvements that deliver financial savings.
 These underutilised resources can be process by-products, discarded waste materials, low grade energy, waste water discharges, logistics (empty vehicle movements), capacity (such as warehouse or office space) and shared expertise.

-EBRI – European Bioenergy Research Institute (EBRI): EBRI leads and delivers a range of research projects and collaborations with partners in the West Midlands, UK, Europe and beyond.
+EBRI – Energy & Bioproducts Research Institute (EBRI): EBRI leads and delivers a range of research projects and collaborations with partners in the West Midlands, UK, Europe and beyond.
 Projects focus on the adoption of bioenergy technologies in both urban and rural settings and the provision of support to businesses to enable them to make informed bioenergy decisions.
+Support is available to SMEs wanting to develop low carbon goods and services.

 Low Carbon SME’s: The Low Carbon SMEs project uses university academics to provide short and long term support to SMEs.
 Projects leading to a reduction in energy consumption, carbon emissions and process inefficiencies within high energy using organisations are eligible for support including a free diagnostic evaluating your sites’ energy use and process efficiencies, a grant of up to £12,250, one to one advice and innovation support, and sector specific workshops.